wlsdms0122/Dyson/README.md

 Any ideas, issues, opinions are welcome.

 # License
-Compose is available under the MIT license.
+Dyson is available under the MIT license.
 See the LICENSE file for more info.